 9. Pakora

 Pakora is a savory, deep-fried Indian snack made with cubes of meat or veggies of your choosing, which are then coated in chickpea flour, seasoned with turmeric, salt, chilli, or other spices, and then deep-fried in ghee.
-It is a classic Indian snack that can be easily obtained on many street corners.
-Locals prefer to consume fried meals in the spring to commemorate the monsoon season.

 10. Butter Chicken